-(It’s hard to find a picture of me in the kitchen with my shirt on.)
+Just beneath this silly intro are my most recent food posts.
+(It’s hard to find a picture of me in the kitchen with my shirt on, let alone in my clothes.)
 Nutrition for me is about returning to basic whole foods.
 I have been an emotional over eater in years gone by.
-I have been a scavenger and a junk food junkie.
-I have been there and want to help you find your way back from what can seem like a dietary hell.
+I have been a scavenger and a junk food junkie–pickles and spaghetti as a dancer; eating off people’s plates as a waiter, fast and binge psycho hell.
+I have been there and want to help you find your way back from what can seem like a dietary hamster wheel.
 Throughout I’ll show you how to increase your fiber, decrease your simple sugars, get the healthy protein, carbs and fats you need and all the while increase the yum factor!
 I love food probably more than you do.
-I am a vegan but respect your choices as long as you are applying some simple principles to your habits.
+In fact I do.
+I will put mayonnaise on anything given the opportunity.
+My most shameful and rich moment as a carnivore was foie gras poutine!
+I am now a vegan (and have worked miracles finding and creating vegan foods that satisfy my sophisticated taste) but respect your choices as long as you are applying some simple principles to your habits.
 Indeed I will help you become more plant based and make the transition if that interests you.
 If you are a vegan, not eating well, which happens believe it or not (too little nutrition, too many calories), I can help.

 The Vegan Barbados Christmas Rum Cake recipe.
 A work in progress that has finally hit its stride!